POSYDON-code/POSYDON/docs/_source/tutorials-examples/population-synthesis/binary-pop-syn.rst

     10_binaries_pop_syn

-Now that you know how to run your first simulations, explore the different customization options reading the :ref:`population prameters <pop-params-guide>` documentation.
+Now that you know how to run your first simulations, explore the different customization options reading the :ref:`population parameters <pop-params-guide>` documentation.

 II.
 Large-Scale Population Synthesis on HPC Facilities 🚀